antw0n/universal-database-optimizer-notes/00_environment/virtualization.md

 # Mount Disk

-Mounting a disk allows separation of the data from image based runtime environment.
+Mounting a disk allows the separation of the data from an image-based runtime environment.

 `[vm-strg]` refers to one of `/mnt/mt-ops-manager-strg | /mnt/mt-mongo-[1|2|3]-strg`